India says Australia understands its position on Ukraine | Law-Order

 - India

-Australia understands India's stance on Russia's invasion of Ukraine, India's foreign secretary told reporters in a briefing on Monday following a virtual summit between the prime ministers of the two countries.
+Australia understands India's stance on Russia's invasion of Ukraine, India's foreign secretary told reporters on Monday following a virtual summit between the prime ministers of Australia and India.

-Indian Foreign Secretary Harsh Vardhan Shringla said the two countries agreed the Ukraine crisis should not divert the Quad group's attention from the Indo-Pacific region.
+India's Narendra Modi and Australia's Scott Morrison, both leaders of the Quad grouping that also includes the United States and Japan, discussed issues in the Indo-Pacific region and strengthening bilateral trade relations.
+India is the only Quad member that has not criticised Russia's aggression.

+"Prime Minister Morrison was quite clear that as far as he was concerned the Quad's focus was on the Indo-Pacific," Indian Foreign Secretary Harsh Vardhan Shringla said.
+"He also expressed understanding of India's position on the issue of Ukraine, which he felt definitely reflected our own situation, our own considerations."

+India counts Russia as one of its old allies that supplies about 60% of its military hardware.
+Japanese Prime Minister Fumio Kishida on Saturday told Modi in New Delhi that Russia's invasion had shaken the "foundation of international order" and required a clear response.

-Australia is investing $15 billion in Asia's third largest economy, Shringla said.
+Shringla said Australia was also investing $15 billion in Asia's third largest economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)